Skip to content

 13. Validity asks whether:

-14. When evaluating a bold media claim about a new “cure,” which habit is most scientific?
+14. When checking a bold media claim about a new treatment, which habit is most scientific?

 15. Using secondary data from another study ethically requires you to: